TheRaytracers/freecad-povray-render/README.md

 ## Features
 * easy applying of textures
 * easy use of indirect lightning to create realistic images
+* easy inserting and configuration of different types of lights
+  **⇨ simple handling and operation**
+* power users can get the full control about the whole configuration with the user inc file (see [Power Users](doc/powerusers.md))
+  **⇨offering all settings for advanced users**
 * the model is not converted into meshes, the model will be converted into a mathematical way of describing the object shape, so you will get a better object and a better picture
-* easy inserting of different types of lights
+* very good readability of the created files → easy editing of these files

 ## Advantages compared with the Raytracing Workbench
 * You can use **all** POV-Ray features